daunkim18/BMI-Programming/README.md

 The early data demonstrates that samples identified as oral carcinoma exhibit increased relative frequencies of k-mer patterns connected to Fusobacterium nucleatum which suggests its usefulness as a diagnostic microbial marker.

-# Objectives
+# Objectives / Goals
-1. Develop a Python script that calculates k-mer frequency profiles from FASTA-format oral microbiome sequences
+1. Write a Python tool that analyzes k-mer frequencies within FASTA oral microbiome sequences to identify Fusobacterium nucleatum patterns.
-2. Build and populate a MySQL database with sample metadata and corresponding k-mer frequency results.
+2. Create a MySQL database to store sample metadata together with k-mer frequencies that supports structured data queries and comparative analysis between cancer and control groups.
-3. Create a Bash shell script to automate the full pipeline
+3. By automating the entire pipeline through a Bash shell script you can process data inputs and populate databases while maintaining reproducibility and simplicity of use.

 # Deliverables
 1. **Python Script**